adobe/buildrunner/README.rst

 2. To run scripts and operations within an existing image to create a new image (similar to how Packer_ creates Docker images)

-BuildRunner injects special environment variables and volume mounts into every run container.
+Buildrunner injects special environment variables and volume mounts into every run container.
 The following environment variables are set and available in every run container: